-If an unlisted driver causes a crash in your car, you could face a one-time financial penalty unless you have Unlisted Driver Protection.
+If an unlisted driver causes a crash in your car, you could face a financial consequence unless you have Unlisted Driver Protection.

 Flexibility to lend your car

 If you’d like the flexibility to be able to lend your car occasionally to a driver not listed on your policy, Unlisted Driver Protection can provide peace of mind.
-This new coverage protects you from a one-time financial penalty should an occasional driver, not listed on your policy, causes a crash in your car.
+It protects you from the Unlisted Driver Accident Premium, which is a financial consequence if an occasional driver, not listed on your policy, causes a crash in your car.

 Here are some scenarios where Unlisted Driver Protection would protect you in the event of a crash:

-Some types of unlisted drivers are excluded from Unlisted Driver protection.
-Even if you have the coverage, you could face a one-time financial penalty if a crash is caused by an unlisted driver who is:
+Some types of drivers are excluded from Unlisted Driver Protection.
+Even if you have the coverage, you could face a financial consequence if a crash is caused by an unlisted driver who is:

-- Responsible for causing a previous crash in any of the registered owner's or lessee's vehicles
+Responsible for a previous crash in your vehicle and driving any of your vehicles

 What does Unlisted Driver Protection cost?